gurq/blog/常用MarkDown语法/Markdown Tutorial.md

 1.  if you use both `>` and `>>` , when you want to use the first level out of the second level, you should input a new empty line, if not, it will also be the second quote
 2. You can use many other symbol in quote, like emphasis

+> :exclamation: Some editors do not support multiple levels of quotes, it is recommended not to use

 demo: